JRegimbal/JRegimbal.github.io/content/blog/self-hosting.en.md

 Having Nextcloud run on a much better system has been great.
 The server responds much more quickly to requests and I'm no longer terrified that if I upload a video of the cat I'll run out of space.
 It has only been a few days, but the experience thus far is positive.

-## Checking my work
+### Checking my work

-I made some pretty huge assumptions about power consumption earlier on, and the thought was nagging me: how close is the 35 W in reality?
-I have a little plug-in power meter, so as I was thinking about this blog post I measured the energy used by the server over an hour.
-The total energy used was 0.004 kWh, or 4 W on average.
+I made some pretty huge assumptions about power consumption earlier on, and the thought was nagging me: how close is the 35 W to reality?
+I have a little plug-in power meter, so as I was writing this blog post I measured the energy used by the server over an hour.
+The total energy used was 0.005 kWh, or 5 W on average.

 I clearly was pessimistic on the estimate, and the effect of power consumption on cost is practically nil for my current purposes.
 Granted, I knew that going in, and wanted to err on the side of caution, but I still expected something greater.
 I'm realizing my intuition for idle/high-load power consumption is way off, and will probably do some projects measuring energy use in the future to develop this a bit further.